juliushaertl/nextcloud-docker-dev/data/saml/README.md

 # Keycloak SAML test setup

-Currently the Keycloak realm only supports the main instance (nextcloud.dev.local).
+Currently the Keycloak realm only supports the main instance (nextcloud.local).
 For other instances this would need a separate realm and adjusting the imported realm in `docker/configs/keycloak`.

 Setup can be done automatically through: